fleschutz/my-settings/README.md

 My Settings
 ===========
-Personal digital stuff I need to feel cozy on my Android/Linux/Windows boxes.
+Personal settings I need to feel cozy on my Android/Linux/Windows boxes.

-⚠️ Requirements
+🔧 Installation
 ----------------
-1. On Windows it requires the installation of *Git for Windows*.
+* With Git installed: ´git clone https://github.com/fleschutz/my-settings´ this repository into the home folder.
-2. Download and extract or 'git clone' this repository into the home folder.
+* Otherwise: download and extract this repository into the home folder.

 💻 Desktop Setup
 ------------------